 McDonald's is one of the all-time leaders in endorsements.
 It even has its own basketball tournament with an exciting history — since 1978, it has been gathering the top high school graduates and pitting them against each other.
 LeBron James, Dwight Howard, and Kobe Bryant all made splashes in it.

 And with this reach comes plenty of commercials with world-class athletes indulging in burgers and fries (though we do like this one about LeBron's love of McNuggets).

-Page 3 of 4 - Here's LeBron sitting down with a Big Mac meal.
+Here's LeBron sitting down with a Big Mac meal.
 He gets pretty psyched when he wins some free fries (he hadn't won a championship yet).
 Skip to 0:15:

 Shaq starred in Burger King ads for years, and in 2012 David Beckham signed on to pitch a low-calorie smoothie.
 The iconic soccer player's role was to use his dreamy looks to seducing people to buy a "handcrafted" sugary drink.
 BK's also had endorsement deals with the Detroit Tigers' Miguel Cabrera and former UFC champ Anderson Silva.

 A few years ago, Burger King gave College Humor a video of NASCAR driver Tony Stewart posing as a cashier.
 It was summarily destroyed by YouTube viewers.
 We do, however, enjoy the angry guy introduced at 1:12:

 For KFC's new Go Cup campaign, its agency Draftcb produced an array of ads mimicking videos a customer would take on his or her phone.
 Among the #HowDoYouKFC ads was one featuring members of the Tempest Freerunning Academy doing crazy parkour moves — with a cup full of fried chicken and potato wedges in one hand.
 KFC recently removed the video after it was posted for just several days.